-In exercising most of their functions under the Gambling Act 2005, Epping Forest District Council, as the Licensing Authority, must have regard to the licensing objectives as set out in Section 1 of the Act.
+In exercising their functions under the Gambling Act 2005, Epping Forest District Council, as the Licensing Authority, will promote the licensing objectives as set out in Section 1 of the Act.

 The licensing objectives are:

-- Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime - Ensuring that gambling is conducted in a fair and open way - Protecting children and other vulnerable persons from being harmed or exploited by gambling
+- Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime; - Ensuring that gambling is conducted in a fair and open way; - Protecting children and other vulnerable persons from being harmed or exploited by gambling.